 “I may tell them about our parking situation–and that they should call when they are in our lobby,” he says.
 “These little subtle hints allow for clearer expectation, and humanize us a bit, so that we aren't categorized in their mind as 'the other.’”

-Conducting business transactions in a formal way can feel “cold” to your prospects, which can make them more likely to canceling at the last second, he says.
+Conducting business transactions in a formal way can feel “cold” to your prospects, which can make them more likely to cancel at the last second, he says.

 3. Remind them